EuroTeQ Collider winter semester 22/23

 Desired Impact

-The link of the climate-smart agribusiness plan with the WEF Nexus entails the use of technologies that do not damage the environment.
-Furthermore, it will raise awareness among the community and the local farmers about different ways of producing and processing food.
-It could create a domino effect that would lead to capacity development and to scale the system within the local farmers.
+The link between the climate-smart agribusiness plan and the WEF Nexus entails the use of technologies that do not damage the environment.
+Furthermore, it will raise awareness among the community and local farmers about various methods of food production and processing.
+It could create a domino effect that would lead to capacity development and scale the system within the local farmers.

 Relevant considerations for the challenge/ theme

-The team is free in their use of biomimicry to tackle this challenge.
-Though the main interest of the challenge should be the ricochet effect, it might be interesting to look at other animals or plants for further inspiration.
-Focus should be put on one of the key questions.
+The team is free to use biomimicry in their approach to tackle this challenge.
+Though the primary interest of the challenge should be the ricochet effect, it might be interesting to look at other animals or plants for further inspiration.
+The focus should be on one of the key questions.

 Skills needed/recommended

-The module is open to everyone but some skills might be especially useful for our Challenge
+The module is open to everyone, but some skills might be beneficial for our Challenge

-For further investigation of the idea a tutorial for Ansys a fluid simulation software will be provided, which can be used by TUM students.
-For very eager students we are able to provide a testing ground for their built prototype, which uses standard tubing and a water pump.
+For further investigation of the idea, a tutorial for Ansys, a fluid simulation software, will be provided, which can be used by TUM students.
+For very eager students, we can provide a testing ground for their built prototype, which utilizes standard tubing and a water pump.

 Relevant links